 - 2 recent Passport-style photos

-- Legible copy of J-2's Passport ID page, I-94 card (front and back), and visa stamp
+- Legible copy of J-2's Passport ID page, I-94 card (front and back - if last US entry was before April 30, 2013), and visa stamp

-- Legible copy of J-1's Passport ID page, I-94 card (front and back), and visa stamp
+- Legible copy of J-1's Passport ID page, I-94 card (front and back - if last US entry was before April 30, 2013), and visa stamp

 - Legible copy of your current EAD card (front and back), if filing an extension of your EAD